Fdawgs/yh-fhir-listeners/README.md

 3. Import the FHIR Listener channel from [src](https://github.com/Fdawgs/ydh-fhir-listeners/tree/master/src) into Mirth Connect
 4. Declare variables listed in the channel description, in the configuration map
 5. Deploy channel

+# Contributing

+Please see [CONTRIBUTING.md](https://github.com/Fdawgs/ydh-fhir-listeners/blob/master/CONTRIBUTING.md) for more details regarding contributing to this project.

 # License